khushgoswami/AI-BOOTCAMP/README.md

 # AI-BOOTCAMP
+Location:Gl bajaj institute of technology,Greater Noida
-This AI Bootcamp is undertaken at the glbajaj
+This AI Bootcamp is undertaken at the glbajaj institute of technology and management by NIELIT